amartyashankha/MEET_2016-17_AP_Android/README.md

 Next, you should go thorough the sections `Starting an Activity` and `Passing Data between Activities`.
 These sections elaborate how to start new activities using *Intents*, and how to communicate and pass data between them using *Intent Extras*.

+##Advanced Layout (More Practice with Listeners)
+This section is optional, but will gie you a good introduction to using UI fragments.
+You will also use more listeners to update objects in your program.

+You can feel free to skip ahead to the next section which will use this code.
+This code can be found in the `AdvancedLayout` folder.
+If you choose to not write it yourself, you should at least read through and understand how the UI is set up, how it is updated in thejava code, and how the listners are used to change the `Crime` object values.

+In this section we will create the basic UI fragment for the Criminal Intent App.
+You should follow the directions in the BNR Guide Chapters 7 and 8.
+In Chapter 7, you wil create the very basic UI fragment, and use a text listener to update a value in the Crime object.
+In the following chapter, you will add more elements to the UI fragment, and set up more listeners corresponding to additional fields in the Crime object.

+##Recycler View